BJNFNE/DEV7/docs/Compiling.md

 - gcc:
 1. Go into the Root directory of DEV7.
 (If you you not already are)
 2. First install brew.
 (If you not already have)
-3. Type brew bundle --file=Brewfile, to install the required dependencies.
+3. Type 'brew bundle install', to install the required dependencies.
 (Optional: Only do it when the dependencies not already installed)
-4. Type make and press Enter.
+4. Type 'make' and press Enter.